alicewy/alicewy.github.io/projects/project-2.md

 In one of my experiences tutoring, after leaving a learning pod, the door came off.
 Hence, how I decided on the title tutoring (until) a door (came) off.

-Aside from helping people and talking about ICS, which are both pretty good things, and even more so since I get to do them together; but, one of the best perks, is undoubtedly, Adam's dog, buddy:

 <img class="ui centered middle image" src="../images/buddy.png" width = "25%" height = "25%">

+Aside from helping people and talking about ICS, which are both pretty good things, and even more so since I get to do them together; but, one of the best perks, is undoubtedly, Adam's dog, Buddy.